Wa `alaykum as-Salam wa Rahmatullahi wa Barakatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-It is therefore imperative for Muslims to look into the ways the animals are nurtured and raised in determining the criteria of halal slaughter.
+Therefore, it is imperative for Muslims to look into the ways the animals are nurtured and raised in determining the criteria of halal meat.
 This is a greater priority for us, Muslims, than simple rituals of dhabihah we are obsessed with.

-By considering this as an important priority, we also contribute to saving the environment and Allah’s creation, for the Qur’an teaches us that our mandate is to shepherd the earth and its creatures; let us not be shepherds who burn the herd and the pasture altogether.
+By considering this as an important priority, we also contribute to saving the environment and Allah’s creation.
+The Quran teaches us that our mandate is to shepherd the earth and its creatures.
+Let us not be shepherds who burn the herd and the pasture altogether.

 Allah Almighty knows best.